The theme of the 15th National Rural Health Conference is:

 NRHA Media Release, 12 September 2017

-But We Can Do Even Better.
-Some essential health assets are still not available in rural areas.
-We Can Do Even Better on access to services, including through agreed health access standards for places of different size and other characteristics.
+- We can do Better together on improving access to services, including through agreed health access standards for places of different size and other characteristics, workforce distribution and health technology;

-Everything you need to know about the 15th biennial National Rural Health Conference is at www.ruralhealth.org.au/15nrhc.
+Everything you need to know about the 15th National Rural Health Conference is at www.ruralhealth.org.au/15nrhc.

 If you are interested in discussing Sponsorship and Exhibition Options, please call Leanne Coleman, Conference Manager at the National Rural Health Alliance on 02 6285 4660 or email firstname.lastname@example.org